acharyasmrita/acharyasmrita/README.md

 ### Hi there 👋
-🔭 I’m currently working on data analysis using in R
+🔭 I’m currently working on environmental data analysis using in R
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently also learning Python
 - 👯 I’m looking to collaborate on projects involving hydro-meterology and climate change.
 - 📫 How to reach me: smrita.acharya@gmail.com
 - 😄 Pronouns: She/Her